 You can stay safe and avoid scams by taking the necessary precautions.
 Be aware of common fraud tactics to protect yourself from becoming a victim.
-Whether you’re selling your scrap car to a junkyard, an individual buyer, or an online service, keep a few tips in mind for a smooth transaction.
+Whether you’re selling your scrap car to a junkyard, an individual buyer, or an online service, keep these tips in mind for a smooth transaction.

 1. Choose a Reputable Buyer